VincentBounce/WindowsContextMenuTools/README.md

 - Run `ALL-Install.cmd` to install all features.
 - You can delete the .reg files corresponding to the features you don't want, so `ALL-Install.cmd` will ignore it.
-- Run a .reg if you want to install just one.
+- Just run a `.reg` if you want to install a specific one.
 - You can run install as many times as you want, it always delete previous installation.

 ### Uninstall